xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 =========================

-The following list shows in detail which features have been added or improved in ArangoDB 2.6.
-ArangoDB 2.6 also contains several bugfixes that are not listed here.
-For a list of bugfixes, please consult the [CHANGELOG](https://github.com/arangodb/arangodb/blob/devel/CHANGELOG).
+The following list shows in detail which features have been added or improved in AvocadoDB 2.6.
+AvocadoDB 2.6 also contains several bugfixes that are not listed here.
+For a list of bugfixes, please consult the [CHANGELOG](https://github.com/avocadodb/avocadodb/blob/devel/CHANGELOG).

 APIs added
 ----------